SelaseTedjameMortty/cmpinf0010final/README.md

 We measured affordability through the average household income of the neighborhood.
 Our logic was that an area with high household income would meet that level by having more expensive homes, goods, etc. Therefore, areas with lower household income would be more affordable to live in.

+Our overall score was determined by add the affordability score to the safety score.

 ## Sources
 ### aggregate income/population datasets
 https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-miscellaneous-data